 Sit with Jorge Amado and Zélia Gattai

 Note: be careful to the slippery ground!
-The very famous cobblestones that pave the neighbourhood are slippery especially when it rains.
-Wear comfortable shoes in order to avoid an accidental fall.
+The very famous cobblestones that pave the neighborhood are slippery especially when it rains.
+Wear comfortable shoes to avoid an accidental fall.

 Igreja do Senhor do Bonfim

 The Elevador Lacerda is the first urban elevator in the world.
 It was completed in 1873.
-Connecting the lower and upper cities, its structure is 72 long.
-It’s located in the Baía de Todos os Santos, and it offers a beautiful view over the city.
+Connecting the lower and upper cities.
+Its structure is 72 long.
+The elevator is located in the Baía de Todos os Santos, and it offers a beautiful view over the city.
 The price for the ticket is around 0,50 €.

 Enjoy the beautiful orchids of Orquidario Bahia

-In conclusion you shouldn’t skip Salvador de Bahia for it’s colours, scents and its joyful ambience!
 Are you planning to visit?
-Make sure to read our Rio de Janeiro guide to add this iconic city to your trip.
-Don’t know where to go?
-Find more travel inspirations.
+Make sure to read our Rio de Janeiro guide to add this iconic city to your itinerary as well.